Our best kitchen & bathroom secrets

 Gone are the days where the kitchen was just for cooking, guests stayed tucked away in the living areas, not setting foot in the ‘work zone’.
 The kitchen really has become the new living room, the nucleus of the home, a place where family gathers for meals and friends get together over coffee.
 Regardless of our lifestyle, a lot happens in this hub of the home, which means taking a new approach to the design and planning of your new kitchen to ensure an effective fusion between aesthetics and functionality.

-Tamara Spencer, Manager of the Spectra Showroom, shares some tips on what to consider when planning your ultimate dream kitchen for your new Carlisle home.
+Tamara Hosken, Manager of the Spectra Showroom, shares some tips on what to consider when planning your ultimate dream kitchen for your new Carlisle home.

 Create a feature

 With the rise of colour reflective of nature and true realism in textured surfaces there are many colours, finishes and profiles to choose from for your kitchen, bathroom and laundry, each of which can have a significant impact on the look and feel of your home.
 A trend for this year is definitely the use of textured finishes throughout the home, and the kitchen doesn’t need to miss out on the action.
 Textured laminate brings a true realism and inviting warmth to your space that’s highly durable, easy to clean with an affordable price tag, providing a stylish inclusion for an on-trend kitchen look.
 Timber look materials and finishes continue to be a popular choice and a great way to balance a neutral kitchen palette.